f5devcentral/f5-agility-labs-xc/docs/class4/lab6.rst

 Task 3: Configure Malicious User Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Malicious User Detection uses Machine Learning (ML) to detect certain identifiers to classify a source.
+Malicious User Detection uses Machine Learning (ML) to detect certain identifiers to classify source traffic.
 This allows the XC platform to detect and track specific user traffic.
 These identifiers
 can be used to make decisions to allow or block specific users.

 In this task, we will enable Malicious User Detection on HTTP Load Balancer